JavaTMP/JavaTMP/docs/pages/accounting/javatmp-accounting-system.md

     - Transaction has at least two records in account_transaction.
     - The journal entry can consist of several recordings in Account_transaction or GL , each of which is either a debit or a credit.
     The total of the debits must equal the total of the credits or the journal entry is said to be "unbalanced".
+    - In manual accounting or bookkeeping systems, business transactions are first recorded in a journal, hence the term journal entry.
+    A manual journal entry that is recorded in a company's general journal will consist of the following:
+        - the appropriate date,
+        - the amount(s) and account(s) that will be debited
+        - the amount(s) and account(s) that will be credited
+        - a short description/memo
+        - a reference such as a check number
+    These journalized amounts (which will appear in the journal in order by date) are then posted to the accounts in the general ledger.
+    Today, computerized accounting systems will automatically record most of the business transactions into the general ledger accounts immediately after the software prepares the sales invoices, issues checks to creditors, processes receipts from customers, etc. The result is we will not see journal entries for most of the business transactions.
 - Transaction Type
+    - It classifies the transaction (ex, acquisition, retirement, transfer, purchase, expense, payment, borrowing, sale closing, revenue received, and soon on), and determines how the transaction is processed in the system's modules.
 - Module
 - Transaction_module